pran-7-5/eco_style/README.md

 Background Screens = Sony ZRD-2 Video Wall
 Tv = Sony bravia 4K/8K

-Graphics = No vector graphics, Not organic
-Logo = Lack of vector graphics, Not organic looking, only 2 colors should be used.
+Graphics = Lacks vector graphics, Lacks organic theme too much factory made Logo = Lack of vector graphics, Not organic looking, only 2 colors should be used and small letters.

-Studio = Not classic, not organic looking, no wooden furniture, too much white light.
+Studio = Not classic, not organic looking, no wooden furniture, too much white light like an operation theater.
 ```

 Miscellaneous